 Check whether your professional body memberships are up to date and permit to you to carry on your chosen profession or trade.
 It may be that you have to re-register in your own right where previously your employer took care of this for you.

-It may only be an e-brochure site rather than a huge e-commerce beast, it’ll still have to comply with minimum rules regarding accessibility for those with disabilities.Your website will still have to comply with minimum rules regarding disability access.
-Your pages should have text only versions so they can be read by text converters.
-You should also establish privacy policies to limit you liability so that users know where they stand, and to limit your own liability.
+Even if you only have an e-brochure site rather than a huge e-commerce beast, it’ll still have to comply with minimum rules regarding accessibility for those with disabilities.Your website will still have to comply with minimum rules regarding disability access.
+Your pages should have text-only versions so they can be read by text converters.
+You should also establish privacy policies so that users know where they stand, and to limit your own liability.
 We’ve got a great article on how to build a website for your small business if you need more ideas.

 In short, your particular sector will dictate what compliance and legal issues will take precedence for you.
 From experience, keeping things simple to start with can make life a lot easier.
 Make sure you’ve checked the necessary clearances and licenses before you go public with your new freelancer lifestyle.